sanamcha/Capstone-Project-2-Proposal/README.md

 Sanam Maharjan:
 Capstone Project-2 Proposal:

-The Best Chef Training Center:
+The Best Food-Recipe Training App:

 Project Ideas:
 What tech stack will you use for your final project?